Republic.ru: Republic

 In June 2021, Russian journalist Dmitry Kolezev became the chief editor.
 On 15 October 2021, Moscow Digital Media was labelled as a 'foreign agent' in Russia.
 In response, Kolezev said that he did not know why the Russian authorities decided to do it.
 He also said that Republic does not have foreign financing: "... it only exists thanks to subscribers' money".

 Awards

-In 2010, the website won first place in the Information Site of the Year category in the (Russian Online TOP) competition.
+In 2010, the website won first place in the Information Site of the Year category in the ROTOP (Russian Online TOP) competition.

-In 2010, the diary published on the Slon.ru website won the online voting in the Best Blog nomination in The Best of Blogs (BOBs) competition.
+In 2010, the Butyrka-blog diary published on the Slon.ru website won the online voting in the Best Blog nomination in The Best of Blogs (BOBs) competition.

 In January 2017, Republic journalist Siranush Sharoyan received the Redkollegia media award for her article "Black Cash.
 How a Trillion Dollars Was Withdrawn from the Country in 25 Years.
 The History of the Russian Banking System - Based on Criminal Cases".